Dragon Books

 (Heiko Ehlers)

-Sylph, a young dragon, has been searching for answers about her past, and she grows frustrated as the world and the people around her seem to be hiding the truth.
-Eventually the dragon and her human friend, Brandon, decide to go on a journey to uncover the answers for themselves.
+Sylph, a young dragon, has been searching for answers about her past, and she grows increasingly frustrated when the people around her seem to be hiding the truth.
+Eventually the dragon and her human friend, Brandon, decide to go on a journey to uncover answers for themselves.

 Silken Wings didn't exactly stand out to me at first, but in the end it's a well-rounded adventure story about finding your own path in life and not letting the past drag you down.
-Sylph is quite the personality, and the series makes great use of the desert setting that takes up a large portion of the first book.
-There are several minor spelling and grammar errors throughout book 1, but it's never enough to detract from the overall experience.
+Sylph is quite the strong personality, and the series makes great use of the desert setting that takes up a large portion of the first book.
+There are several spelling and grammar errors throughout book 1, but it's not too bad.

-Book 2 is similar to the first, although I found myself getting a bit annoyed by the amount of innuendo and lewd jokes in it.
-The 4 main dragons worked well together, and I was pleasantly surprised by some of the connections that were formed by the ending.
-If you've read it, you know who I'm talking about!
+Book 2 is an improvement over the first overall, although I did find myself getting a bit annoyed at the amount of innuendo and lewd jokes in it.
+The 4 main dragons work well together, and I was pleasantly surprised by the some of the connections that formed by the end of the book.
+If you've read it, you know exactly who I'm talking about!

 Bonus points to this series for introducing the word "pfod" into my vocabulary.